Handling Employee Concerns: How Do You Manage Delays in Performance Reviews?

 NK SUNDARAM

-I fully agree with Mr. Divekar sir regarding your query.
-There are two things...
-One is Performance Review and the other is its linkage to Annual rewards / awards / increment / promotions etc. As HR in charge you need to convey this information to your top management.
-In many companies, annual appraisal is used to leverage the rewards.
-This has to be brought in very clearly during the PMS process itself.
+I fully agree with Mr. Divekar, sir, regarding your query.
+There are two things: Performance Review and its linkage to annual rewards, awards, increments, promotions, etc. As the HR in charge, you need to convey this information to your top management.
+In many companies, the annual appraisal is used to leverage the rewards.
+This has to be clearly brought out during the PMS process itself.
 Lack of clarity or transparency will lead to employees making guesses.
-It is apparent that in your organisation such a linkage has not been announced formally or officially.
-If you have a robust PMS in your organisation, this situation would not have arisen.
-If you do not have a PMS, consider a guy like me.
-Am into PMS for over 2 decades and now an auditor for several organisations in India and middle east.
-Best wishes
+It is apparent that in your organization, such a linkage has not been formally or officially announced.
+If you have a robust PMS in your organization, this situation would not have arisen.
+If you do not have a PMS, consider someone like me.
+I have been involved in PMS for over two decades and now work as an auditor for several organizations in India and the Middle East.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute